I’m willing to wager that if you’re reading this article, you fall into one of two camps:

 I’ve since worked with dozens of businesses helping them answer the questions their prospects are asking.

 I’m going to share them with you below.
-And note, every link to examples listed in this article are from companies I’ve worked with both at The Sales Lion and here at IMPACT.
+And note, every link to examples listed in this article is from companies I’ve worked with both at The Sales Lion and, now, here at IMPACT.

 Have you ever searched online for how much you might pay for, say...anything?